 Here are the only 3 reasons why you social media stalk your ex:

 - Because you can.
-Since no one really knows that you’re cyber creeping, the freedom that you feel to do so is maximized while consequences are minimized (who’s ever going to find out?).
+Since no one really knows if/when you’re cyber creeping, the freedom that you feel to do so is maximized while consequences are minimized (who’s ever going to find out?).
 Jackpot.

 My advice on how to stop stalking your ex?
 Don’t.